pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 `
 ```

-- channel (required)
-  - Type: String
+Parameters
-  - Description: Channel for the file.
+- channel (String, required): Channel for the file.
-- fileName (required)
-  - Type: String
-  - Description: Name of the file to send.
+- fileName (String, required): Name of the file to send.
-- inputStream (required)
-  - Type: InputStream
-  - Description: Input stream with file content.
+- inputStream (InputStream, required): Input stream with file content.
-- message
-  - Type: Object
-  - Description: Message to send along with the file to the channel.
+- message (Object): Message payload to send with the file.
-- shouldStore
-  - Type: Boolean
-  - Default: true
-  - Description: Whether to store the published file message in channel history.
+- shouldStore (Boolean, default true): Store the file message in channel history.
-- meta
-  - Type: Object
-  - Description: Metadata object for message filtering.
+- meta (Object): Metadata for message filtering.
-- ttl
-  - Type: Integer
-  - Description: How long the message should be stored in the channel's storage.
+- ttl (Integer): How long the message is stored.
-- customMessageType
-  - Type: String
-  - Description: Case-sensitive, alphanumeric string (3–50 chars).
-Dashes and underscores allowed.
-Cannot start with special characters or pn_/pn-.
-Examples: text, action, poll.
+- customMessageType (String): Case-sensitive 3–50 char label (alphanumeric, dash, underscore).
+Must not start with special chars or pn_/pn- (examples: text, action, poll).

-##### Deprecated parameter
+Deprecated parameter
-cipherKey is deprecated.
-Configure the [crypto module](/docs/sdks/java/api-reference/configuration#cryptomodule) on your PubNub instance instead.
-If passed, it overrides the crypto module and uses legacy 128-bit encryption.
+- cipherKey: Deprecated.
+Configure the crypto module on your PubNub instance instead.
+If provided, it overrides crypto module config and uses legacy 128-bit encryption.

 ### Sample code